MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### Monitor usage

 Monthly consumption is computed from first day of the month and is refreshed periodically, ideally on a daily basis.
-However, it can happen that it's not computed during a long period like 7 days.
+However, it can happen that it isn't computed during a long period like seven (7) days.
 As an administrator, you can view your overall computed AI Builder credit consumption in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) in the **Licensing** > **Capacity add-ons** > **Summary** tab.

 The **Allocation bar** and the **Consumption bar** display the number of **allocated** AI Builder credits and **consumed** AI Builder credits out of the total number of **purchased** AI Builder credits.